buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

 So, we now have a full-fledged web app that can talk to the blockchain!

-Now, if we remember we want our final app to be a place where people can come, wave to us, and send us a message.
+Now, if we remember, we want our final app to be a place where people can come wave to us, and, send us a message.
 We also want to show all the past waves/messages we've gotten.
 That's what we'll be doing in this lesson!

 So at the end of the lessons we want to